nagendrababusigadapu/AsteroidNeo/README.md

 # AsteroidNeo

+Before running the project, please take the steps listed below; else, compile time errors will occur.

+1. As I did use xcode14, kindly ensure that the xcode IDE is version 14 or later to run the project.
-To successfully run the project without encountering any build errors, run the "pod install" command in the downloaded project's terminal after downloading it from Github.
+2. To successfully run the project without encountering any build errors, run the "pod install" command in the downloaded project's terminal after downloading it from Github.

-please open the project xcode 14 and later, as i have used xcode14.